hazelcast/hazelcast-openshift/hazelcast-enterprise-openshift-rhel/README.md

 Hazelcast `Dockerfile` can be built only on RHEL 7.2/7.3 hosts with proper subscription.

-Run the following Docker command under `hazelcast-openshift-rhel` directory to build the image on RHEL host:
+Run the following Docker command under `hazelcast-enterprise-openshift-rhel` directory to build the image on RHEL host:

 ```
 docker build . -t <your-image-name>:<version>